lbagic/scss-utils/README.md

+tldr. dont use this, just use tailwind

 # Scss utils

-A collection of scss utils for clean and concise management of project styles and variables.
+A collection of scss utils for management of project styles and variables.

 ## Installation